CalebLItalien/ToyPL/README.md

 # Toy Programming Language
-- Welcome to a toy programming language (ToyPL), a minimal yet powerful scheme-based language designed for educational purposes and fun experimentation with programming language concepts.
+- ToyPL is a minimal yet powerful scheme-based language designed for educational purposes and fun experimentation with programming language concepts.
 ToyPL features an interactive Read-Eval-Print Loop (REPL), a fully-functional lexer and parser, debugging modes, environments, and a store for managing references.

 - With automatic garbage collection implemented via a straightforward trace-and-sweep algorithm, ToyPL manages memory efficiently.